 After business hours, you can find Kehinde writing her memoir and filming videos on all things Black girls and women from surviving interpersonal violence and her #YearOfReadingBlackWomen to pop culture and her latest round of retail therapy.
 Or her latest round of actual therapy.
 Rumor has it there’s also a novel in the works.

-E. Kehinde Thurman writes to, and for, Black girls and women.
-Having served as a grant writer for a national women’s advocacy organization (National Partnership for Women & Families) and as Prevention and Social Change Initiatives Coordinator with a statewide domestic violence coalition (FCADV), her professional goals align with her personal passion – eradicating interpersonal violence and discrimination against women with a focus on girls and women who exist at the intersection of multiple forms of oppression.
-Kehinde has previously served as Director at YWCA McLean County where she was responsible for the fiscal and programmatic oversight of the Stepping Stones sexual assault program.
+In addition to previously managing grants and foundation relations for two of the most prominent national women’s rights and policy organizations, Kehinde has also served as Director at YWCA McLean County where she was responsible for the fiscal and programmatic oversight of the Stepping Stones sexual assault program.
 Prior to joining YWCA McLean County, Kehinde served as Regional Campaign Coordinator for People Over Politics (American Civil Liberties Union), for the North Florida region, where she helped secure the passage of two state Constitutional redistricting amendments.

 Inspired by the works of Black feminist writers and theorists before her, Kehinde wants to bring awareness to, and encourage dialogue about, issues faced by Black girls and women.
 You can catch her posting selfies on Instagram or engaging with some pretty cool folks on Facebook.
 Books, tea and fuzzy socks are the way to her heart.

 TLDR: Kehinde Thurman is a grant writing beast, survivor and momma of three from the South Side of Chicago.
 She be writing love letters to Black girls and women.
 And thriving.